 COVID-19 did affect the fair as well though.
 A lot of tables were empty, but even then, I felt like I had too many tables to stop by.
 I didn’t end up seeing them all.
 I tried to get to as many as I could between panels, and I did get to see a great amount of everything.

 I’m the worst at this.
-The introvert in me makes me shy around strangers.
+The introvert and anxiety in me makes me shy around strangers.
 And of course, I knew no one going to AWP.
 I did make more connections at AWP than ACES though.
 I’m not sure if that’s because I’ve had more experience now or if the atmosphere was more open.
 But I did talk to a more wide range of people and made more connections.

 AWP is a good experience for book lovers, writers, and publishers.
 It’s a community of everyone coming together.
 I have pages filled with wisdom from published authors and editors from all different levels of experience.
 It’s worth the money.